LongJin-lab/IFNO/README.md

-# IFSGD
+# Filtering Out High-frequency Components of Gradient Sequence Leads to Flat Equivalent Loss Landscape
-This is the source code of IFSGD optimizer from our paper: Enhancing Generalization of SGD from Perspective of Integration Filter
+This is the source code of IFSGD optimizer from our paper: Filtering Out High-frequency Components of Gradient Sequence Leads to Flat Equivalent Loss Landscape

 ## Image classification experiments on CIFAR using IFSGD
 ```shell